Author: Danish Qasim

 The Rehab Wife

 During the course of my work, I have been made aware and given direct knowledge of numerous incidents involving someone of religious standing discovered to have serial illicit relationships.
 Here I am not writing about sexual assault or secret marriages.
-The focus of the article will be on serial illicit relationships, whether from a lack of personal development or sex addiction, and the inadequate and damaging responses by community leaders in addressing such behaviors.
+The focus of the article will be on serial haram illicit relationships, whether from a lack of personal development or sex addiction, and the inadequate and damaging responses by community leaders in addressing such behaviors.

 Serial Illicit Relationships